Cauca Department: Physiography

 The Pacific Plate comprises two sectors, firstly the alluvial coastal belt or platform characterized by low, swampy, mangrove forest with many rivers estuaries subject to the ebb and flow of tides, the remainder is a plain or hills comprising the western slopes of the western cordillera.

 The western cordillera in Cauca extends from southwest to northeast.
 Among the most important landmarks are the blade of Napí, the hills of Guaduas, Munchique, and Naya, and the Cauca River Valley.
 The central mountain range crosses the department from south to north; relevant landmarks include Sotará Colcano, Petacas Nevado del Huila, and the departmental boundary.

 The highlands of Popayán, sandwiched between the Western and Central Cordilleras, is seen as a landmark within the plateau of the hill of La Tetilla.
 Among the most representative landmarks of the Colombian Massif, shared with the department of Huila, are the Páramo del Buey, the volcanoes of Cutanga and Puracé, the peak of Paletará, and the Sierra Nevada of Coconucos.
-Patia Valley, where the Patia River runs north-south and framed by the Central and Western mountain ranges, extends into Nariño Department.
+Patia Valley, where the Patia River runs north–south and framed by the Central and Western mountain ranges, extends into Nariño Department.
 The Amazonian salient corresponds to the so-called Bota Caucana, through which flows the Japurá River.

 Colombian Massif

-The Colombian Massif, also called the Nudo de Almaguer, is a mountainous area of "Andes colombianos" covering the departments of Cauca, Huila, and Nariño.
-In the south is the Nudo de los Pastos, and the north, central, and eastern mountain ranges emerge.
+The Colombian Massif, also called the Nudo de Almaguer, is a mountainous section of Andean natural region formed by the convergence of two major mountain ranges, the Central and the Eastern cordilleras.
+The massif extends through the departments of Cauca, Huila, and Nariño.

+Towards the south, the Colombian Massif is continued by the Pasto Massif and towards the north it diverges forming the Central and Eastern Andes.
 The Colombian Massif is a strategic national and international level, given its significance for water production, biodiversity and ecosystems, an area that represents a special conformation of the regions with more potential for development in Colombia.